Applications of FET (Field Effect Transistor)

 inverters.

-Other uses of FET
+Other applications or use cases of FET

 • Due to high impedance at input, they are widely used as input amplifiers in various test and measurement equipments such as voltmeters, oscilloscopes etc.